net-lisias-kspu/ContractConfigurator/Behaviours.md

             // Default = false
             owned = true

+            // COMING SOON!
+            // Whether the Kerbal should get added to the roster on recovery.
+            // Default = true
+            addToRoster = true

             // Where the Kerbal should spawn - defaulted from the contract if
             // not supplied.
             targetBody = Kerbin